Junlper

-June Sternbach, also known as Junlper (stylized as JUNlPER; (Note: Stylized with a lowercase "L" instead of an uppercase "i".)
-(Note: She is also known as June, Juniper (with an 'i' rather than a lowercase 'L'), pudding person, transgender marx, and transsexual marx.) born November 1, 1995) is an American left-wing social media personality, podcaster, and social media editor for The Onion.
-Junlper rose to prominence in the early 2020s for shitposting on Twitter, especially using satirical screenshots of fabricated news stories.
+June Sternbach, also known as Junlper (stylized as JUNlPER; (Note: Stylized with a lowercase "L" instead of an uppercase "i") (Note: She is also known as June, Juniper (with an 'i' rather than a lowercase 'L'), pudding person, transgender marx, and transsexual marx.) born November 1, 1995), is an American left-wing social media personality, podcaster, and social media editor for The Onion.
+Sternbach rose to prominence in the early 2020s for shitposting on Twitter, especially using satirical screenshots of fabricated news stories.
 She is credited with popularizing the term "goblin mode" and creating a viral hoax about the "dick vein" being removed from Snickers candy bars.

-In October 2023, after satirically suggesting that the site's owner Elon Musk was a pedophile to protest a X.com policy that removed headlines from posted articles, Junlper's multiple accounts were suspended.
+In October 2023, after satirically suggesting that the site's owner Elon Musk was a pedophile to protest an X.com policy that removed headlines from posted articles, Sternbach's multiple accounts were suspended.

-Twitter activity
+Social media activity

-Junlper originally created her Twitter account in early 2019 in order to support the 2020 presidential campaign of Bernie Sanders, but later pivoted towards mocking people she considered her political enemies.
+Sternbach created her Twitter account in early 2019 to support the 2020 presidential campaign of Bernie Sanders, but later pivoted towards mocking people she considered her political enemies.
 Her original account's profile falsely claimed that she was a reporter for The New York Times.

 Popularizing "goblin mode"

-In February 2022, Junlper made a tweet featuring an edited Fox News headline of an interview with the American actress Julia Fox, purporting her to have used the phrase "goblin mode".
+In February 2022, Sternbach made a tweet featuring an edited Fox News headline of an interview with the American actress Julia Fox, purporting her to have used the phrase "goblin mode".
 The image prompted a large increase in online searches for 'goblin mode', and led Fox to respond, saying, "Just for the record.
 I have never used the term 'goblin mode".
-In 2022 Junlper defined goblin mode as "the opposite of trying to better yourself".
+In 2022 Sternbach defined goblin mode as "the opposite of trying to better yourself".

 In June 2022, the term was defined by Dictionary.com as "a slang term for a way of behaving that intentionally and shamelessly gives in to and indulges in base habits and activities without regard for adhering to social norms or expectations".
 In December 2022, online respondents selected the term from Oxford Languages' shortlist, which also included metaverse and #IStandWith, as the Word of the Year.
-Oxford Languages attributed the spike in the phrase's popularity to Junlper's tweet.
+Oxford Languages attributed the spike in the phrase's popularity to Sternbach's tweet.